 Get creative with them!
 You don’t have to hold the ropes to use them — lay them on the ground a few feet apart and alternate jumping, footwork, and hopping over each one as a quick cardio break.
 “I love using what’s in front of me,” says Leviner.
 “So I’ll use the ropes for agility and footwork, just by spacing the ropes apart.”

 Weighted Jumping Jacks

-Ropes can also add resistance to regular cardio exercises, like jumping jacks.
+Holding onto weighted ropes can also add resistance to regular cardio exercises, like jumping jacks.
 “It’s a killer way to get that upper body,” says Leviner.
 “Any cardio exercise with the ropes will work, but I like jumping jacks.”